Philosophy (60 EC), 2013-2014

 The Leiden Institute for Philosophy represents a wide range of research interests, enabling students in the one-year MA Programme in Philosophy to take courses in the History of Philosophy, Logic, Philosophy of Science, Philosophy of Mind and Cognition, Ethics and Political Philosophy, Philosophical Anthropology, and Cultural Philosophy.

-Students in the MA Philosophy (60 EC) follow one research seminar (10 EC) and three optional courses (10 EC each); they also complete a 20 EC master’s thesis.
+Students in the MA Philosophy (60 EC) follow four of 10 EC each; they also complete a 20 EC master’s thesis.

 Students are allowed to include an internship of not more than 10 EC in their MA programme.
-The internship will replace one of the three optional courses of 10 EC.
+The internship will replace one of the four courses of 10 EC.

 Full-time and part-time